-Notice: As part of special measures for Afghanistan, effective 23 August 2021, Canada is prioritizing family reunification for Afghan nationals under the following categories: family class applications, applications from protected persons in Canada and their dependents overseas, and applications from dependents of resettled Afghan refugees.
-For more details, please consult: Program delivery update: Special measures for Afghanistan – Canada.ca
+Notice: As part of special measures for Afghanistan and Ukraine, Canada is prioritizing family reunification for Afghan and Ukrainian nationals.
+For more details, please consult: Program delivery update: Special measures for Afghanistan – Canada.ca and Ukraine: Program-specific special measures – Canada.ca

 The protection of family unity is an important human right.
 If you were separated from your family before or during your flight, you may apply for them to join you in Canada, under specific conditions.
 Whether your family can join you ultimately depends on the type of legal status you are granted and the nature of your relationship.